sst/guide/_chapters/setup-error-logging-in-serverless.md

   We initialize our debugger by calling `init()`.
 We log the API request info, including the path parameters, query string parameters, and request body.
 We do so using our internal `debug()` method.

-- **Log Lambda timeouts**

-  If your code takes long to run and it reaches the timeout value for the Lambda function, the function will timeout.
-By default, this value is set to 6s.
-When this happens, we won't get a chance to handle it in our debugger.
-To get around this, we can find out how much time there is left in the current execution by calling `context.getRemainingTimeInMillis()`.
-This is an internal Lambda function.
-We then create a timer that will automatically print our log message 100ms before the Lambda times out.

-  Note, there could be false positives where the Lambda finishes executing within the last 100ms of the execution time.
-But that should be a very rare event.

-  Finally, we cancel this timer in the case where the Lambda function completed execution within the timeout.

 - **Log only on error**

   We log messages using our special `debug()` method.
 Debug messages logged using this method only get printed out when we call the `flush()` method.
 This allows us to log very detailed contextual information about what was being done leading up to the error.
 We can log: